rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 [![](/images/flow0.png "Flow 4")]({{site.url}}/images/flow0.png)

-This represents all the servers and clients that are originated inside of our Openshift cluster within the SDN managed by OVN Kubernetes CNI plugin and CNO.
+This represents all the servers and clients that originated inside of our Openshift cluster within the SDN managed by OVN Kubernetes CNI plugin and CNO.

 And it can be filtered in a nice way, using Client - Servers filtering by the IPs or even some services like Etcd-Client.